MatthieuCourbariaux/BinaryConnect/README.txt

 Task:
     There are 4 different tasks: the permutation invariant MNIST (PI_MNIST), MNIST, CIFAR10 and SVHN.
-    A model is associated with each of those tasks (The models are stored in model.py).
+    A predetermined model is associated with each of those tasks (The models are stored in model.py).
     For the SVHN dataset,
-    you need to to set an environment variable:
+    you need to set an environment variable:
     SVHN_LOCAL_PATH=/tmp/SVHN/
-    You then need to pre-process it with the script utilities/svhn_preprocessing.py
+    You then need to pre-process it with the script utilities/svhn_preprocessing.py (courtesy of pylearn2)

 Format:
     There are 4 different formats: floating point (FLP),